-What is a down payment on a mortgage?
+What is a down payment on a house?

 A mortgage is a loan used to purchase a house.
 But there are very few mortgages available that will cover the total cost of the home.

-Instead, most lenders require that you pay a percentage of the home’s purchase price and finance the rest with a loan.
+Instead, most mortgage lenders require that you pay a percentage of the home’s purchase price and finance the rest with a loan.
 The amount you pay upfront is called a down payment.

 This provides the lender with the assurance that you are vested in the property.
 Otherwise, you may be more likely to default on the mortgage because you didn’t spend any of your own money on the house.
 Most people won’t miss their monthly mortgage payment and end up in foreclosure.
 However, lenders typically require it across the board.